-Significant climate-related issues may have impacts on the Company's investment returns.
-It is recognised that these risks have to be timely identified and measures should be in place to mitigate these climate-related risks brought by extreme weather conditions.
-Hence, climate change policy is in place to provide guidelines for the Company and the Investment Manager to identify and mitigate these risks and potential impacts to the Company and shareholders.
-Furthermore, the policy also provides guidelines for the management to build adaptive capacity for the Company to be resilient to climate events.
+Climate change has gradually become a global concerning issue in recent years.
+The Company recognises that these risks may have impacts on the Company's investment returns.
+Such risks should be timely identified, and measures should be established in order to mitigate these climate-related risks caused by extreme weather conditions.
+The Company has established its climate change policy to provide guidelines for the Company and the Investment Manager to identify and mitigate these risks and potential impacts to the Company and its shareholders.
+Moreover, the climate change policy also provides guidance to climate risks identification, mitigation and adaptation to help build resilience to these potential climate events, which can help the management to prevent and cope with the impacts from extreme weather.